LevelUpMarketers/sp-directory/DEV_DIARY.md

 57. 2025-11-19: Made directory search results clickable cards with smooth-scroll searching, loading overlay spinner, and updated “Learn More” calls to action.
 58. 2025-11-19: Softened the directory search scroll animation with a gentler offset so results stay below the sticky header.
 59. 2025-11-19: Increased the directory search scroll offset to sit further below the header when jumping to results.
+60. 2025-11-19: Added a homepage screenshot media field to the directory listing schema and admin create/edit forms so saved entries can store dedicated hero imagery.